 Volume

-Trading volume, which is the number of shares or contracts traded over a certain period, is critical to confirming price trends.
-When volume is high, it shows strong interest in a stock or asset, backing up the price movement.
+Trading volume, the number of shares or contracts traded over a given period, is critical for confirming price trends.
+When volume is high, it indicates a strong interest in a stock or asset, supporting price movement.
 For example, if a stock’s price jumps on high volume, it’s usually seen as a solid bullish signal.

 On the other hand, if the price moves but the volume is low, the trend might be weak or short-lived.
 Keeping an eye on volume helps you gauge the strength of a trend, giving you more confidence in your trading decisions.

 Support and resistance are crucial concepts in technical analysis.
-You should know that support is the price level where an asset tends to stop dropping because demand picks up, while resistance is where the price usually stops climbing due to selling pressure.
+Support is the price level where an asset tends to stop falling because demand picks up, while resistance is where price usually stops rising due to selling pressure.

 You should keep a close eye on these levels to figure out the best times to enter or exit trades.
 If the price breaks through resistance, it’s often seen as a bullish signal.
 But if it drops below support, that could point to bearish momentum.
 Knowing these levels helps you decide when to buy, sell, or hold your position with more confidence.
 Just remember that the best thing about TA is that you can trade many different financial instruments, so you can try to make money from both bullish and bearish signs.